openweb-nl/hippo-groovy-updater/README.md

     </dependency>
 ```
 ## Updater Script Synchronisation module
-> This module borrows some logic and classes from the webfiles module.
+> This module has copied some logic and classes from the well known webfiles module.

 The updater scripts add changed groovy scripts to the updaters registry.
 the module is registered at: